robotology/icub-hri/src/modules/samRelated/SAM/README.md

 ####SAM_Core:
 - Includes the base classes for SAM_Core and SAM_Driver
-- Includes samSupervisor.py, trainSAMModel.py, interactionSAMModel.py classes which are installed into ICUB_CLIENT_DIR
+- Includes samSupervisor.py, trainSAMModel.py, interactionSAMModel.py classes which are installed into ICUBCLIENT_DIR
 -Implements the core functionality of SAM.
 This module is the memory system where the already transformed (by SAM_Drivers) perceived signals are compressed and stored in a coherent way.
 Coherent meaning that audio, visual etc signals are treated in analogous manner.
 This model is built upon the deep Gaussian process model using GPy, so that high-dimensional, noisy data can be compressed, chunked and "cleaned" automatically in a probabilistic way (ie the model is trying to keep the "relevant" variance in the data and eliminate redundancies in the representation by encoding memories as "clean" and non-redundant signals).

 ####SAM_Drivers: